Why You Shouldn’t Use The Username Admin

 For example, if hackers access an admin’s account cookies, account takeover becomes easy for attacking agents.

-In this case – clicking a simple link from the admin account may end up system errors.
-For example – by clicking a suspicious link, attackers store the admin’s cookies, alter, and resend HTTP requests to server’s infrastructure.
+In this case, clicking a simple link from the admin account may cause system errors.
+For example, by clicking a suspicious link, attackers can store the admin’s cookies, alter HTTP requests, and resend them to the server’s infrastructure.

 When this happens, attackers can access the admin’s account from anywhere, making cookie stealing applicable to get admin status on a WordPress site.